Couples Therapy

 Montage of diverse couples smiling, symbolizing love and connection in couples therapy with Danielle Palomares in Pasadena, CA.

-Relationships are meant to be a source of connection, but too often they feel like constant conflict, emotional distance, or a disconnected roommate dynamic.
 As a Certified Emotionally Focused Couples Therapist in Pasadena serving the Los Angeles area, I help couples navigate communication breakdowns, betrayal, emotional disconnection, and chronic conflict with warmth and clinical depth.
-My trauma‑informed, LGBTQ+ affirming approach, grounded in attachment theory, supports partners in rebuilding trust, deepening connection, and growing together.

 I work with relationships in a wide range of contexts, including: